DaveChP/SVG-pie-chart/about.md

    ];
 ```

-###process Method, Helper Function for draw Method###
+###Methods Applied to the data Array###
-On receipt of the `data` array, the `draw` method passes a reference to the array to a helper method named `process`.
+On receipt of the `data` array, the `draw` method sequentially passes a reference to the array to several helper methods, each with a defined task, listed below.

-The `process` helper method performs the following tasks:

- - Global variable `categoryLabel` and `valueLabel` are assigned values from the first element of the data.
- - Data element [0] (the header) is removed from the array, leaving just paired dataarray<sup>1</sup>.
- - Global variable `valueTotal` is calculated by summing the second element of all the inner arrays.
- - Each inner array is appended with a new element containing a proportion value calculated for the value in element[1] as a proportion of a full circle sweep(in radians)<sup>2</sup>.

-**notes**
+ - ####setDataLabels(data)####
- 1 Element [0] will be removed from the data array regardless of whether it contained header information or not.
-This will cause the remaining data to be plotted as normal but will result in the first intended data pair being absent from the chart.
+Global variables `categoryLabel` and `valueLabel` are assigned values extracted from the first element of the data array.
+Element [0] (the header) is removed from the array, leaving just paired data. **note** Element [0] of the data array will be removed from the data array regardless of whether it contained header information or not.
+The remaining data will be plotted as normal but will result in the first intended data pair being absent from the chart, if the no header was included in the data array argument.

- 2 Specifically, the radian value added to each inner array is the radian sweep for the required chart sector.
+ - ####setValueTotal(data)####
+Global variable `valueTotal` is calculated by summing the second element of all the inner arrays.
+The data array is unchanged by this operations.

+ - ####appendAngularProportions(data)####
+Each inner array of the data array is appended with a new element containing a radian value equivalent to a circle arc fraction equivalent to the fraction of the original value to the total.